What Is a Living Will?

 • Ensuring their values and wishes are honored: Feel confident that your beliefs and priorities will be followed throughout your medical care.
 A living will ensures your voice is heard.

-A living will is NOT just for the elderly or terminally ill.
-Accidents or unforeseen illnesses can occur at any age, rendering you unable to express your healthcare preferences.
+A living will is essential for all ages, as accidents or unexpected illnesses can leave you unable to express your healthcare preferences.

 It's a proactive step towards ensuring your healthcare choices are respected and your loved ones have clarity during potential medical crises - regardless of age or health status.